Cyrus Haven and Evie Cormac appreciation post (updated)

 When she was good | Published July 2020

-When she was good links Evie's abuse as a child to the apparent suicide of an ex-detective who was responsible for the capture of a notorious paedophile.
+When she was good links Evie's abuse as a child to the apparent suicide of an ex-detective who is responsible for the capture of a notorious paedophile.
 There's a lot more grim detail of Evie's abuse, the murder of her protector, and the involvement of high-ranking public figures in a paedophile ring.
-The suicide that opens the book is inherently linked to Cyrus's attempts to help Evie escape the ongoing pursuit of the paedophile ring from which she escaped and put a stop to their horrific crimes.
-The novel also brings Sasha into the picture, the young police officer who found Evie hiding an abandoned house when she was young and who had gone into hiding after Evie's discovery.
+The suicide that opens the book is tied to Cyrus's attempts to help Evie escape the ongoing pursuit of the paedophile ring from which she escaped and put a stop to their horrific crimes.
+The novel also brings Sasha into the picture, the young police officer who found Evie hiding an abandoned house when she was young and who then goes into hiding after Evie's discovery.
 By the close of the first two novels the reader has been presented with a comprehensive picture of Cyrus and Evie's backstories and their unusual relationship is cemented.

 Lying beside you | Published June 2022